 If you have decided your vision has deteriorated to a point where it has started to affect your quality of life, you are probably looking for the very best options available.
 Upon being carefully evaluated and fully educated on appropriate options, you will then be able to make decisions that will improve your lifestyle and meet your vision goals.

 Insurance coverage will be dependent upon the stage of your cataracts, impact on daily activities, and desired timeline to improve your vision.
-Once you have completed your evaluation with Dr. Nunnery, we will be able to provide you clear, simple pricing.
+Once you have completed your evaluation with Dr. Nunnery, we will be able to provide you clear, simple pricing in writing.
 While Medicare and other private insurance companies typically cover the cost of cataract surgery with a standard monofocal lens, this type of lens often requires patients to still need reading glasses after the procedure.
 Many patients are willing to pay some out-of-pocket expenses for the opportunity to reduce dependency on glasses and contacts, which can truly be life changing!
-If cost is a major issue for you, don’t worry.

 At Providence Eye & Laser Specialists, we accept the following forms of payment for Cataract surgery, Advanced Lenses, and Laser Assisted procedures.